sillsdev/TheCombine/docs/meeting_notes/Merge_Duplicates_Trials/merge_duplicates_trials.md

 - Work out Browser History

-  - The back button is behaving in a way which makes sense to the user.
+  - The back button is not behaving in a way which makes sense to the user.
 This should be examined.

   ## Eventually